isomerpages/ncss-ssi/pages/training/certificate_prog/bachelor-of-education-(special-education).md

 ### Course Details

-**Programme Duration:** 2 years
+**Programme Duration:** Two years
 **Timings:**  6-7pm to 10pm (Weekdays) and 9am to 5pm (Saturday)
 **Fees:** Full Fees: To be confirmed (exclusive of GST), payable directly to Flinders University.
 **Estimated Nett Fees:**  To be confirmed (Inclusive of GST, after SSG subsidy).
 A non-refundable application fee of SGD 53.50 (including GST) is applicable.

 **Other subsidies available:**
-Successful applicants to the Diploma of Community Services may apply for the SkillsFuture Study Award1  for Social Service Sector.
+Successful applicants to the Diploma of Community Services may apply for the SkillsFuture Study Award <sup>1</sup> for Social Service Sector.
 You may visit [www.skillsfuture.sg/studyawards/social-service](http://www.skillsfuture.sg/studyawards/social-service){:target="_blank"}    to find out more.

 **Upcoming intake:**
 Registration Opening Date: To be confirmed